 Core Teaching Faculty

 Les Roberts, PhD, has led more than 50 surveys in 17 countries.
 In recent years he has taken part in studies to measure mortality during war in Democratic Republic of Congo, Iraq, Zimbabwe and Central African Republic.
 He served as Director of Health Policy at the International Rescue Committee for three years.
 Les teaches Public Health and Humanitarian Action, Water and Sanitation in Complex Emergencies, Investigative Methods in Complex Emergencies, and Epidemiological Methods for Measuring Human Rights Abuses.
-From 2012-2014 Les served as the interim Director of the Program on Forced Migration and Health.
+Les previously served as the interim Director of the Program on Forced Migration and Health from 2012-2014.

 Mike Wessells, PhD, is lead investigator of inter-agency action research on strengthening community-based child protection mechanisms in Sierra Leone and Kenya.
 He has conducted extensive research on the holistic impacts of war and political violence on children, and regularly advises UN agencies, governments, and donors on issues of psychosocial support.
 Mike teaches Psychosocial and Mental Health Issues in Forced Migration.